xavqR/BlazorMVVM/README.md

 - Creation - Have control of the creation of the infrastructure through factories
 - Initialization - Create VM initializers
-- Syncronization - Create DataSource components to synchronize VM and Model
+- Syncronization - Create DataSource component to synchronize VM and Model
 - Business Logic - Create Commands/CommandManager/EventManager with the responsibility of containing the delegates that execute the business logic.